MSLNZ/msl-equipment/docs/schema/equation.md

 ```

-To evaluate an equation, call the appropriate attribute with the variable(s) that are required to evaluate the equation with
+To evaluate an equation, call the appropriate attribute with the variable(s) that are required to evaluate the equation.

 ```pycon
 >>> equation.value.variables